-Brazilians stage general strike to protest pension overhaul
+Brazilians hold general strike to protest pension overhaul

 Bolsonaro’s government says the reform could save about 1 trillion reals ($260 billion) and help save the troubled social security system from bankruptcy.

 The proposal is currently being reviewed by a special commission in the lower house of congress.
-A previous pension reform bill, introduced by ex-President Michel Temer, managed to pass the commission and made it to the plenary, but was abandoned after nine months.
+A previous pension reform bill, introduced by former President Michel Temer, managed to pass the commission and made it to the plenary, but was abandoned after nine months.

 Protester Carolina Cacau said the plan would do away with retirement altogether.